ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

                               v        v
                           [ 108 109 <-AX--> ]

-That is because in the function above does an 8 byte offset off of the piece built composite above which is only 4 bytes long and doing an offset off the end of a composite is undefined behavior.
+That is because the function above does an 8 byte offset off of the piece built composite above which is only 4 bytes long and doing an offset off the end of a composite is an error.

 If on the other hand the function is defined using overlays:

   func: # expects 2 locations to be on the stack when called
+    DW_OP_lit8
-    DW_OP_offset 8
+    DW_OP_offset
     DW_OP_swap
+    DW_OP_lit8
-    DW_OP_offset 8
+    DW_OP_offset
     DW_OP_lit4
     DW_OP_lit4
     DW_OP_overlay

 Then all three scenarios work.

+    DW_OP_regx vreg1
     DW_OP_regx vreg0
-    DW_OP_regx vreg1
     DW_OP_call func

     yields: